 Kyphoplasty / vertebroplasty for multiple myeloma

-Multiple myeloma can cause weakened, brittle bones, which may result in compression fractures of the spinal vertebrae.
-Vertebral compression fractures can cause severe back pain and changes in your posture (e.g., kyphosis, or hunchback) and physical performance.
+Multiple myeloma may cause weakened, brittle bones, which may result in compression fractures of the spinal vertebrae.
+Vertebral compression fractures may cause severe back pain and changes in your posture (e.g., kyphosis, or hunchback) and physical performance.
 These changes may make you feel self-conscious about your appearance, and interfere with your ability to participate in activities you once did.

 Both kyphoplasty and vertebroplasty procedures involve a short surgical and recovery time, and may help to: